saquibntt/examples/README.md

 # Requirement is Gtest should be installed.
 Follow below steps if its not:

-Download Gtest from Github and then do the above 1 and 2 steps Finally use "sudo cmake --build build --target install", this installs it at /usr/local/lib
+1) Clone Gtest from Github https://github.com/google/googletest.git
+2) cmake -Bbuild
+3) cmake --build build
+4) sudo cmake --build build --target install